How to book a course?

 We remind you that this must be paid before you attend the course.

-General: Lift course (person lifter course)
+Lift course (personnel lift course)

-Yes – according to §10 of the Regulations on the performance of work, use of work equipment and associated technical requirements, it is a requirement that persons who will use lifts (personnel lifts) have received documented training.
-Documentation must be available confirming that both practical and theoretical training has been completed in accordance with the regulations.
+Yes – according to §10 of the Regulations on the performance of work, use of work equipment and associated technical requirements, it is required that persons who will use lifts (personnel lifts) have received documented training.

-The course certificate never expires.
-Although the certificate is valid for life, you must still assess yourself whether you are fit to operate the lift.
-If it has been a long time since you last used it, or if there have been near misses or actual accidents while using the lift, you should consider re-taking the training.
+If it has been a long time since you last used it, or if there have been near misses or actual accidents while using the lift, you should consider going through the training again.

 When working near or above water, a risk assessment must be made.
 Where the risk of drowning is greater than the risk of injury from a fall, a life jacket must be used, not fall protection equipment.